Welcome to Friends of the Santa Maria Valley Railroad

 The mission of the Friends of the Santa Maria Valley Railroad (SMVRR) is to preserve, improve, and interpret historical and contemporary aspects of the SMVRR.
 We provide our members and the public with educational programs such as history, current business practices, and trends related to railroading in general and the SMVRR in particular.
 Friends also conducts various activities to get us out into the field.
 Friends is a 501(c)(3) tax-deductible organization.
 See About.

-Rail Safety.
-There's much talk about rail safety these days, particularly in regards to the transportation of hazardous materials and homeland security.
-We'll talk about what's myth, what's real, and what the SMVRR and the industry are doing about it.
-This program will be held at the Santa Maria Library's Shepard's Hall.
+"Santa Maria Valley Railroad's Vision for the Future".
+Santa Maria Valley Railroad's President Rob Himoto will be revealing some of the long term visions and goals of the Santa Maria Valley Railroad.
+This program will be held at the Santa Maria Library's Shepard Hall (421 S. McClelland Street).
 Doors open at 5pm.
 Admission is $5, or free if you grab dinner from the Cafe right next to the Hall.
 The program will start at 6pm.
-Note: This is a Thursday.

 President Himoto's Talk at the Railroad Festival.
 Rob Himoto, president of the Santa Maria Valley Railroad, will present "The Local Shortline Railroad" at the San Luis Obispo Railroad Museum during the Central Coast Railroad Festival.
 Rob's presentaion begins at 11am on Saturday, October 8, 2016 at the Museum.

 Friends Volunteer Work Day.
 If you are interested in some hands-on work, sorting and preserving artifacts and parts, cleaning and restoring equipment and tools, or sorting and inventoring documents, magazines, join us at the Osburn Yard at 8:30am for a safety briefing.
 If you plan on working in the yard area, we require basic safety attire, safety glasses, safety boots, long pants, etc. We will serve lunch at noon.
 You must be a Friends member to volunteer.